|

 Directions: To install additional instruments into Midi Quest:

-The Web Install/Update Instruments Dialog This dialog is use to install instruments from Sound Quest's web site.
+This dialog is use to install instruments from Sound Quest's web site.
 When displayed, the dialog searches for instruments available from Sound Quest's FTP site and lists them.
 Simply select the instruments you window to install or update and press the OK button.
 Press the Midi Quest Instrument FTP Site button to refresh or redisplay the list of MIDI device modules available.
 Press the Midi Quest Test Instrument FTP Site button to display the instrument modules that are available for beta testing but not officially released Press the Select Installed Modules button to select the instrument modules which are currently installed on the computer.
 After selecting all of the installed instruments, press the OK button to reinstall them.
 This is the fastest way to ensure that all instrument modules are up to date.
 Add to Studio when checked, the selected instrument modules are installed and then automatically added to the Studio window.
 This is preferable when installing new instruments.
 When unchecked, the modules are install but the instrument is not added to the studio.
 This option is suitable when the instrument module is already listed in the studio and you are just installing an update.
 Warning: Midi Quest supports a range of instruments (including the MODX+ series) that have the character "+" in the name.
 Unfortunately, a number of Apple tools that are required to create Midi Quest distributable files have bugs that do not allow the use of "+" in the file name.
 As a result, it has been necessary to use the characters "pl" in place of the "+".
-When selecting instruments, select "Waldorf Qpl" for "Waldorf Q+", and so on....
+When selecting instruments, select "Waldorf Qpl" for "Waldorf Q+", and so on.... note 2: There will be a number of instrument modules with names ending in "ov". "ov" is a designation for "old version".
+These are instrument modules which have been replaced by an updated version which provides additional features but is not identical at a SysEx level.
+The older version is retained so that SysEx previously stored in Midi Quest can be accessed and edited.

 Available in: